-Life & Career
+Life and Career

-At a young age his piano teacher is known to have said, “he could be such a good player, but he will not stop his never-ending composing.”
+At a young age, his piano teacher is known to have said, “he could be such a good player, but he will not stop his never-ending composing.”
 His parents disapproved of his early career in composing (obviously thinking of the financial benefits) feeling that he would be much better off as a performer… It’s a good job that we don’t always listen to our parents!

 Love or not to Love?

-After Clara he exchanged rings with a singer called Agathe, but then sent her a note: “I love you!… But I can’t wear chains.”
+After Clara, he exchanged rings with a singer called Agathe, but then sent her a note: “I love you!… But I can’t wear chains.”
 As expected Agathe then put a stop to the relationship but grieved for years.
 Brahms himself admitted: “I have played the scoundrel with Agathe.”

 After a cancer diagnois Brahms died on 3rd April 1897 in Vienna.

 We have over sixty arrangements of Johannes Brahms sheet music in PDF format for you to download.